Great Barrier Reef Holiday Packages at Heron Island

 Terms and Conditions apply.
+Children under 8 years old cannot snorkel on this offer.
 Valid for sale from 1 July 2016 - 31 March 2017 and for travel from 12 September 2016 - 31 March 2017.
 This offer does not apply to group bookings.
 A minimum 3 night stay applies.

 Turtle Watching Guidelines

 To find a turtle, simply walk along Heron Beach one or two hours after the evening’s high tide.
 Look for the tracks in the sand where the turtle has come in from the sea.

 - Light can disturb and disorient the turtles, minimise the use of torches and be sure to only use 3-volt low-impact torches.
 No flash photography, please.

 - When you see a turtle moving up or down the beach, stay still.
 Excessive movement can disturb her.
 And remember to never walk in front of a turtle.
 Instead, walk behind them.

 - If the turtles feel threatened or disturbed, they will turn around and head back out to sea and not lay their eggs.
 Try not to approach them.